Why do I have a low frame rate?

 Although Enscape does not offer a way to natively monitor your GPU performance, it is possible via other methods to get some idea about the GPU performance whilst Enscape is running.
 The following suggestions may not give you totally accurate statistics but do go some way to monitor GPU performance in the first instance.

+Check the Windows default Task Manager application or the Activity Monitor app on macOS.
 Shown here is the Process tab, which is the default tab on opening the Windows Task Manager, and you can see this machine is running SketchUp.
 Enscape is a treated as a slave to the CAD and is therefore not listed.
 Always look for the CAD you are running to get an idea of what is using the GPU.

 Windows Task Manager Process Tab

-Click on the Performance tab will give you a view on the hardware performance.
+Clicking on the Performance tab will give you a view on the hardware performance.
 For Enscape, the GPU is the main resource used, and are the areas you may want to observe.

 Windows Task Manager Performance Tab